Best Elephant Camps in Chiang Mai

 Background

-Hill Tribe Groups of Northern Thailand
+What are the different Hill Tribe groups of Northern Thailand ?

 There are around 7 major hill tribes of Thailand, the different groups are; Karen, Akha, Hmong, Mien, Lahu, Lisu and Palaung.
 Each has their own unique culture, customs and language and each has their own subgroups.